h2oai/h2o-3/h2o-docs/src/product/tutorials/glm/glm.md

 Users who have never used H2O before should refer [Getting Started](https://github.com/h2oai/h2o-dev/blob/master/h2o-docs/src/product/flow/README.md) for additional instructions on how to run H2O Flow.

+**Note**: GLM in H2O-Dev may provide slightly different coefficient values when applying an L1 penalty in comparison with H2O1.

 ###Using GLM
 The variable of interest relates to predictions or